Acceptable Use Policy

 5163.3 Notice to Parents/Guardians Regarding Responsibility for Student Use of FWCS-Provided Access to Electronic Information, Services, and Networks

-While the intent of FWCS is to make the Internet access available in order to further educational goals and objectives, students may find ways to access other materials as well.
-Due to the open nature of the Internet, it is impossible for FWCS to institute technical methods or systems to regulate students' Internet access which will guarantee that students cannot access undesirable material.
+While the intent of FWCS is to make Internet access available in order to further educational goals and objectives, students may find ways to access other materials as well.
+Due to the open nature of the Internet, it is impossible for FWCS to institute technical methods or systems to regulate students’ Internet access which will guarantee that students cannot access undesirable material.
 That notwithstanding, FWCS believes that the benefits to students of access to the Internet exceed the disadvantages.
 The school staff has a responsibility to monitor individual use of the Internet and take appropriate disciplinary action when necessary.

 Ultimately, however, parents and guardians are responsible for setting and conveying the standards that their children should follow when using media and information sources including the Internet.
-Parents will be provided the complete FWCS Internet policy and procedures.
+Parents will be provided with the complete FWCS Internet policy and procedures.
 Fort Wayne Community Schools also provides parents and guardians with the option of requesting for their minor children alternative activities not requiring Internet use.

 Outside of school, families bear responsibility for the same guidance of Internet use as they exercise with information sources such as television, telephones, radio, movies, and other media.

 Fort Wayne Community Schools makes no warranties of any kind, either expressed or implied, for the Internet access it is providing.
 The district will not be responsible for any damages users suffer, including, but not limited to:

 - the loss of data resulting from delays or interruptions in service;